snorkman88/suntastic/README.md

 An external watchdog timer will issue a reset in case of a software bug/glitch or brownout will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument.

 The DONE signal resets the counter of the watchdog only.
 If the DONE signal is received when the WAKE is still high, the WAKE will go low as soon as the DONE is recognized.
+The WAKE signal, would not be used.
 For this feature to be fully functional, **CHANGES IN THE CORE MODULE FIRMWARE ARE NEEDED** to periodically generate a DONE pulse to reset the counter of the  WDT.
 ![external_wdt](https://github.com/snorkman88/suntastic/blob/main/screenshots/tpl5010.gif)
 Image taken from the datasheet.